wp-plugins/events-manager-extended/readme.txt

 * Bugfix: the calendar prev/next links are now javascripted per calendar div, important if you have more than one calendar on the page (otherwise it could cause an avalange of jquery requests)
 * Bugfix: the ajax code for the calendar and locations was not returning the data in the UTF-8 (or blog) charset
 * Bugfix: prevent ajax caching

+= 3.3.3 =
+* Feature: you can disable EME SEO permalinks, if it doesn't work or you just don't want to use them ...